ps-bits/go-agents/README.md

 A package that gives an alternative flavor to Go's concurrency.

 ## Usage
-'Agents' are go routines that hold data (an internal state), and processes messages, throug a function called a "reader".
+Agents are go-routines that hold data (an internal state), and processes messages, using a function called a "reader".
-To create an Agent, you need to first declare a Message, Data and a reader.
+To create an Agent, you first need to declare a Message type, a Data type, and a reader.
 Then create a manager, and then finally the Agent.

 ```go